ShinyAkira106/shinyakira106.github.io/README.md

-I am ShinyAkira,a caustic and whimsical observer and discussant.
+I am ShinyAkira,a caustic and whimsical observer and discussant.<br>
 Copyright © ShinyAkira 2025.
 All rights reserved.